PioniaPHP-project/pionia-docs/content/docs/documentation/operations/maintenance.md

   noindex: false
 ---

-This guide is for Northwind Studio operators who need to **take DeskFlow offline during deploys** — visitors get HTTP 503, while Alex can still reach the API with a bypass token.
+This guide is for Pionia Shop operators who need to **take Pionia Shop offline during deploys** — visitors get HTTP 503, while you can still reach the API with a bypass token.

 ## What you will learn